 Repair spill-related injury to archaeological sites and artifacts.
-Injuries the repaired to some extent through stabilizing eroding sites, or removing at 1 restoring artifacts.
+Injuries may be repaired to some extent through stabilizing eroding sites, or removing and restoring artifacts.

 Protect sites and artifacts from further injury and store them in appropriate facilities.
-Archaeological sites and artifacts could be protected from first er injury through the reduction of looting and vandalism, or the removal of artifacts from sites and storage in appropriate facilities.
-Opportunity for people to view or learn about the cultural heritage of people in the spin e ea would also provide protection by increasing awareness and appreciation of cultural heritage and would replace services lost as a result of irreturity ble damage to some artifacts.
+Archaeological sites and artifacts could be protected from further injury through the reduction of looting and vandalism, or the removal of artifacts from sites and storage in appropriate facilities.
+Opportunity for people to view or learn about the cultural heritage of people in the spill area would also provide protection by increasing awareness and appreciation of cultural heritage and would replace services lost as a result of irretrievable damage to some artifacts.